stendahls/Yggdrasil/README.md

                                                 dataName: "MyImage")
 ```
 ### Execution Tasks
 Requests are executed by async/await based tasks.
-Tasks can be initalized with either `RequestTypes`, `EndpointTypes` or string based `URL`s.
-They are then executed by calling `.await()` or `.async()` and are executed on a background thread`.await()` pauses the current thread until the task finished.  `async()`  expects a completion handler which should handle the result of the request.
+Tasks can be initialized with either `RequestTypes`, `EndpointTypes` or string based `URL`s.
+They are then executed by calling `.await()` or `.async()` and are executed on a background thread.`.await()` will pause the current thread until the task finished.  `async()`  expects a completion handler which should handle the result of the request.

 #### Parsable & Return types
 Each task has a type parameter which defines the expected return type, e.g. a JSON dictionary or a specific data structure.
 These return types must comply to the `Parsable` protocol.
 The only exception to this is the DownloadTask which has a predefined `URL` return type.
 Types which adopts the `Decodable` protocol are supported out of the box.